 The budget and budget justification are integral parts of a proposal.
 Visit the Develop Budget webpage for detailed information in creating a proposal budget.

 Biographical sketches of key personnel are sometimes required in a specific format identified in the solicitation or sponsor guidelines.
 Typically, the bio-sketch will include education, appointments, research experience, publications, and collaborators.

 The facilities and other resources section should include discussion of the MSU resources available for use on your project but not associated with direct costs on the project budget.
 This may include lab or office space, library resources, equipment, or unpaid personnel (i.e., personnel paid from other sources).
 This section should not quantify resources in terms of dollar amounts or percentages.

 Attachments and Supplemental Materials

 Attachments or supplemental materials, if required, are listed in the solicitation or sponsor guidelines and may include letters of collaboration, examples of informed consent forms for human subjects, postdoctoral mentoring plan, data management plan, etc. Review the solicitation to ensure required materials are included in your proposal.
 Generally, you should not include supplemental materials not explicitly requested in the solicitation or guidelines as some sponsors will return the proposal without review.

 Proposal Development Systems

 If you have questions about developing your proposal, contact your department or college research administrator, if applicable.
 When contacting OSP, please email the appropriate OSP group email address according to your department or college.
-If you are submitting a proposal to an industry sponsors, please contact MSU Business Connect.
+If you are submitting a proposal to an industry sponsor, please contact MSU Business Connect.